joanfx/linux-permission-hardening-lab/README.md

 ## Scenario

-For one of my cybersecurity labs, I had to fix file and directory permissions on a Linux system.
-The goal was to lock down a project folder so only the right people could access the files.
-This meant figuring out who had too much access and then revoking their permissions.
-It's a key part of keeping systems secure.
+As a Security Analyst, I was tasked with auditing and hardening a project directory on a Linux system.
+The objective was to eliminate "permission creep" and ensure that only authorized researchers retained the specific access required for their roles, effectively mitigating the risk of unauthorized data modification.

 ---